Arno0x/PowerShellScripts/MacroCreator/readme.md

 Those payloads can be delivered through several **delivery** methods that you MUST specify using the `-d` argument:
   1. `body`: the payload is embedded into the body of the MS-Word document in an encoded form.
 This comes with a limit in terms of size of file that can be embedded.
   2. `comment`: the payload is embedded into the comment of the MS-Word document in a base64 encoded form.
 This technique is inspired by Invoke-Commentator.
-  3. `webdav`: the payload is downloaded over a specific **WebDAV covert channel** (*PROPFIND only*) and requires a tool at the server side counter part: [@WebDavDelivery](https://github.com/Arno0x/WebDavDelivery).
+  3. `webdav`: the payload is downloaded over a specific **WebDAV covert channel** (*PROPFIND only*) and requires a tool at the server side counter part: [WebDavDelivery](https://github.com/Arno0x/WebDavDelivery).
 The process seen performing network traffic is 'svchost.exe'.
   4. `biblio`: aka "Bibliograpy sources".
 The payload is embedded in a bibliography sources XML file and then loaded over HTTP(S).
 The generated 'sources.xml' file must be hosted on a web server.
 The process seen performing network traffic is 'word.exe'.
   5. `html` (*using IE*): the payload is embedded into a simple HTML file and then downloaded over HTTP(S) from an Internet Explorer COM object.
 The generated 'index.html' file must be hosted on a web server.
 The process seen performing network traffic is 'iexplorer.exe'
+  5. `dns` : the payload is downloaded over a DNS request covert channel, in several chunks that are reassembled in memory.
+It is required to own a domain name and to use the [DNSDelivery](https://github.com/Arno0x/DNSDelivery) tool. **When using DNSDelivery with Invoke-MacroCreator, the type of payload to deliver doesn't matter as it is not consummed by the macro.
+In other words: set it to whatever you want.**

 If the payload type is a `file`, use the `-c` option to define how the file should be called or executed.

 If the delivery method is `webdav`, `biblio` or `html`, you can set the UNC/URL to use with the `-url` option.
-If you don't set this UNC/URL, the default parameters defined at the beginning of the script are used.
+If you don't set this UNC/URL, the default parameters defined in the script's global variables section are used.

+If the delivery method is `dns`, use the `-dn` option to set the domain name to be used.
+If you don't set this domain name, the default one defined in the script's global variables section is used.

 When a command is to be executed (*`file` or `cmd` payload*), three different execution methods are available that can be choosen using the `-m` switch.